mathworks-ref-arch/matlab-aws-sns/README.md

 subscriptionArn = subscribeResult.getSubscriptionArn();

 % Configure a custom SQS policy to allow publishing, in this case by all accounts
-% Requires the installation of the MATLAB Interface for AWS SQS, the
+% Requires the installation of the MATLAB Interface for Amazon SQS, the
 % creation of a queue and an SQS client keySet = {'Policy'};
 policyStr = ['{"Version":"2012-10-17",',...